DaRuudii/qradar-utils/gui/stylesheets/README.md

 Custom stylesheets for the QRadar web GUI.
 Some are purely visual, some fix "bugs".

+## Features

+### environment_identifier.css

+Adds a text after the *QRadar* at the top to set a custom identifier.
+It also changes the color of the top menu ribbon.

+### misc_improvements.css

+Removes the gradient from various locations.

+### navigation_menu.css

+Fixes the space between the text in the navigation ribbon at the top.
+Per default it uses a padding which leads to the non-text space to be part of the clickable area.
+This can lead to misclicks.

 ## Usage

 To use these stylesheets you need a browser plugin such as Stylus.
 It injects custom CSS code into specified webpages.